ontodev/robot/docs/annotate.md

 It’s also possible to annotate the ontology axioms with the ontology IRI or version IRI.

-  * `--annotate-derived-from true`: annotates all OWLAxioms with the source's version IRI if it exists, else with the ontology IRI, using `prov:wasDerivedFrom`.
+  * `--annotate-derived-from true`: annotates all axioms with the source's version IRI if it exists, else with the ontology IRI, using `prov:wasDerivedFrom`.
 If the axiom already has an annotation using this property (`prov:wasDerivedFrom`), the existing annotation will be kept and no new annotation will be added.

     robot annotate --input example2.owl \
       --annotate-derived-from true
-      --output results/example2_derived_by.owl
+      --output results/example2_derived_from.owl

-  * `--annotate-defined-by true`: annotates all OWLEntities (class, data, annotation, object property and named individual declaration axioms) with the source's IRI using `rdfs:isDefinedBy`.
+  * `--annotate-defined-by true`: annotates all entities (class, data, annotation, object property and named individual declaration axioms) with the source's IRI using `rdfs:isDefinedBy`.
 If the term already has an annotation using this property (`rdfs:isDefinedBy`), the existing annotation will be kept and no new annotation will be added.

     robot annotate --input example2.owl \
       --annotate-defined-by true